Kaduna-Nzeogwu

 No, nobody wants to fight.
 The East which is best equipped and best prepared for war does not want to attack anybody.
 The North cannot fight and Lagos cannot fight now.
 If they had attacked the East in August or September, they would have had a walkover.
 Today, I think they will be ill-advised to try.”

 Chukwuma Kaduna Nzeogwu was simply a man carried away by youthful exuberance.
-A soldier who wanted the best for his country, bold and brave, who did not understand that the problem with Nigeria was more than a band of young Majors could solve with the barrel of the gun.
+A soldier who wanted the best for his country, bold and brave, who did not understand that the problem with Nigeria was more than what a band of young Majors could solve with the barrel of a gun.

 Nzeogwu was smart and lucky.
-He was well loved by many of his fellow officers and subordinates.
-His superiors loathed him.
+He was well-loved by many of his fellow officers and subordinates.
+His superiors disliked him.
 The Major was seen as one who believed he knew it all.
-They therefore sent him to the Nigeria Military Training College (NMTC) Kaduna to train future officers.
+They, therefore, sent him to the Nigeria Military Training College (NMTC) Kaduna to train future officers.
 He was not to be trusted with a command position.
 And Nzeogwu was there as Chief Instructor.

 Nigeria’s First Military Coup